Last Updated on May 26, 2023 by Lori

 Sometimes several times a night.
 Sound familiar?

 Now, I am one of those people who really needs a good night’s sleep to function well.
-I can honestly use eight to nine hours of solid sleep a night.
+I have always considered my sleep time to be sacred and healing, and can honestly use eight to nine hours of solid sleep a night.

 Could there be something there?